tomodachi94/awesome-computercraft/CONTRIBUTING.md

 * The [`awesome-lint`](https://github.com/sindresorhus/awesome-lint) project is executed to ensure that the standards set by the upstream Awesome list are upheld.
 * The [Lychee](https://lychee.cli.rs/introduction/) link checker is executed to ensure that all links in the repository are valid.
 * The [Vale](https://vale.sh) prose linter is executed to ensure a consistent style in the repository.
+* The [DocToc](https://github.com/thlorenz/doctoc) tool is executed, and the pipeline fails if changes are not committed.

 To run the checks locally, you can install the tools manually (not recommended), or use this workflow:
 * [Install Nix](https://nixos.org).